kens-visuals/article-preview-component/README.md

-# Frontend Mentor - Article preview component solution
+# Frontend Mentor - Article Preview Component Solution

-This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Article Preview Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).

 ## Table of contents